swoopertr/thehelper/readme.md

 #Global wrapper functions for general purposes.

-you can get it and useit minified version. cdn url : https://cdn.jsdelivr.net/gh/swoopertr/thehelper@master/helper.min.js
+you can use it in your webpage. cdn url : https://cdn.jsdelivr.net/gh/swoopertr/thehelper@master/helper.min.js